 Array chunk algorithm example with PHP

-This example can show You how to think about dividing bigger Arrays into smaller units, for the purpose of let's say, building a custom pagination.
-Here, we have built a custom function, fairly simple one, that takes an array of numbers as an input (and yes, I'm using PHP-7 type hints here), and constructs rows based on the second parameter which is a number of columns wanted.
+This example can show you how to think about dividing bigger arrays into smaller units, for the purpose of let's say, building a custom pagination.
+Here, we have built a custom function, fairly simple one, that takes an array of numbers as an input (and yes, I'm using PHP-7 type hints here), and constructs rows based on the second parameter which is a number of columns that we need.

 This type of algorithms can be useful in building helper functions for constructing widgets, paginations, tag clouds etc. but the important lesson is to use this type of thinking in different code repeating situations where different array